 Yes.
 We ask that no more than two people assist you with moving into your room.
 Because we are trying to make this safe for everyone, we ask that other friends and family remain at home or off-campus during your move-in process.

-If you or anyone in your move-in party has been diagnosed with COVID-19, are experiencing symptoms of COVID-19, or have had close contact with someone that has tested positive for COVID-19, we request that you and/or your impacted guests self-isolate at least 14 days prior to coming to campus.
+If you or anyone in your move-in party has been diagnosed with COVID-19, are experiencing symptoms of COVID-19, or have had close contact with someone that has tested positive for COVID-19, you/they should not come to campus.
+We are recommending that all students and their guests self-isolate for at least 14 days prior to coming to campus.

 When do classes begin?